-Sleepless nights, overeating, a weakened immune system — the more common symptoms of stress are probably familiar to you.
+Sleepless nights, cravings, a weakened immune system — the more common symptoms of stress are probably familiar to you.
 But stress can also trigger lesser-known side effects (both mental and physical) that you might not expect.

 Here, Rosalind S. Dorlen, PsyD, a New Jersey-based, board-certified clinical psychologist and member of the psychiatry department at the Overlook Medical Center, shares some of the more surprising ways stress may manifest in your body.